mathjax/MathJax-docs/output/svg.rst

 SVG paths, not characters in a font, they can't be copy and pasted, as the output of the CommonHTML processor can.

-See :ref:`configure-svg` for information about the options that control the SVG output.
+See :ref:`svg-options` for information about the options that control the SVG output.

 |-----|